arcxp/content-search-validator/README.md

 ## How to run it?

 It is recommneded to install nvm and use it to manage your node environments.
+This uses node 18 in docker.

 ```
 $ ./run.sh